 District heating co-operation in Mora benefits both the climate and local players

 The district heating network in Mora, Sweden, is Adven’s largest network.
-With its capacity of 107 GWh (2018), the network provides heating for 600 households and 500 companies in the locality.
+With its capacity of 107 GWh (2018), the network provides heating for 600 households and over 270 companies in the locality.
 The district heating is based on 99% renewable and recovered fuel.

 One of the customers in Mora is the municipal real estate company Morastrand.
 They are pleased with having Adven as a provider of district heating for their housing and premises.